-OHA Edmonton currently offers a Midget Prep (Midget AAA) team a Bantam Prep (Bantam AAA) team for the 2016-17 season.
+OHA Edmonton currently offers a Midget Prep team, an Elite 15s team and a Bantam Prep team that compete in the Canadian Sport School Hockey League.
 Our athletes take part in daily purposeful training both on ice and off ice.
 Practices are designed with individual skill development in mind through tactical and technical teaching.
 Our philosophy is to provide our athletes with the tools needed to execute and perform at the highest level possible.

 Teaching is a big part of our daily activities, from techniques to hockey IQ which gives our athletes not only a physical advantage but also allows them to understand the game and how to be successful within it.
 Our coaches are experts by experience having played the game at the NHL, Junior, University, National and Olympic levels.
 Their knowledge of what it takes and their understanding of the player’s perspective make OHA a unique and standout program